ethyca/fidesops/docs/fidesops/docs/guides/query_execution.md

 Typically we'll trigger a retrieval with one or at most a few pieces of user provided data, say, an email and a user_id.
 What we'll need to do is

-- identify which collections have data we can search with using a piece of provided user data
+1. Identify which collections have data we can search with using a piece of provided user data
-- find those related records
+2. Find those related records
-- use that data to find any connected data
+3. Use that data to find any connected data
-- continue until we've found all related data.
+4. Continue until we've found all related data.

-For the first step, we use the concept of an _identity_.
-In the Fidesops dataset specification, you many notice that any field may be marked with an _identity_ notation:
+For the first step, we use the concept of an `identity`.
+In the Fidesops dataset specification, you may notice that any field may be marked with an `identity` notation:
 ``` yaml
 collection:
   - name: foo